-AI SEO Agents is built on AWS with security as a foundational design principle.
-This page documents the security architecture, encryption practices, authentication mechanisms, and audit controls that protect your data.
+AI SEO Agents is built on AWS with security as a foundational design principle, aligned with the OWASP Top 10 security guidelines and the AWS Well-Architected Security Pillar.
+Our security practices follow the NIST Cybersecurity Framework for risk management and continuous improvement.
+This page documents the security architecture, encryption practices, authentication mechanisms, and audit controls that protect your data across over 500 managed sites and millions of API requests per month.
+For related compliance information, see HIPAA Compliance and Data Privacy.

 - Serverless architecture — All compute runs on AWS Lambda.
 No servers to patch, no SSH access to manage, no persistent attack surface.